|Nutrition Facts (per serving)|

-In a large saucepan over high heat, bring the chicken or beef broth to a boil.
+In a large saucepan over high heat, bring the chicken broth to a boil.

-Add the chicken gizzards to the broth and reduce heat to low; simmer the gizzards for 30 minutes.
+Add the chicken gizzards to the broth and reduce the heat to low; simmer for 30 minutes.

-Remove with a slotted spoon and grind them or chop them very finely.
+Remove the gizzards with a slotted spoon and grind or chop them very finely.
 Reserve the broth.

-Add the drippings or oil and 2 tablespoons of the butter to a Dutch oven or flameproof casserole over medium heat.
-When the oil and butter mixture is hot, add the ground pork and ground or chopped gizzards.
+Add the bacon drippings or oil and 2 tablespoons of the butter to a Dutch oven or flameproof casserole over medium heat.
+Once the oil and butter mixture is hot, add the ground pork and ground or chopped gizzards.

 Cook, stirring frequently until browned.

-Lower the heat, add vegetables and seasonings, and continue cooking until the vegetables are tender—about 5 to 7 minutes.
+Lower the heat.
+Add the onions, celery, bell pepper, garlic, salt, pepper, paprika, and cayenne.
+Stir and continue cooking until the vegetables are tender, 5 to 7 minutes.

 Stir, cover, and reduce the heat to low.
 Simmer for 15 minutes, or until the rice is tender.

-Cover the pan or casserole and place it in the preheated oven for 10 minutes.
+Cover the pan and place it in the preheated oven for 10 minutes.

-- Replace the ground pork with ground sausage, ground beef, or ground turkey thighs.
+- Replace the ground pork with ground sausage, ground beef, or ground turkey or chicken thighs.